selmaohneh/MathLearningTool/GETTING_STARTED.md

    - Click "4" in the Number section
    - Dots are shown horizontally with a red divider line between them
    - Help her understand: count the green dots (left side), count the blue dots (right side)
-   - Type the numbers in the boxes
+   - Type the numbers in both boxes (answer checks automatically when both are entered)
    - Note: Larger numbers show a gap after the 5th dot to help visualize groups of five

 2. **Practice Pattern:**